ejkragon/m6-hw9-agonkresky-emmanuel/README.md

 ## Resources I used

-I could not figure out the renderUser piece in the lecture notes, so I followed along the tutorial past the submit form portion.
+I originally wanted to use the tutorial for the submit form only, but I used it for adding the additional elements as well as I could not figure out the renderUser part from the lecture notes.

-I used the stackoverflow for the icon part.
+I used the stackoverflow for the icons.
+I used JS only and not JQuery, although I did end up downloading the icons to an images folder.

-I took your feedback about liking the card format and incorporated them into the final design.
-I tweaked the colors so that the icons could show up better.
+I remember you mentining that you liked the card format from the tutorial, so I incorporated it into the final design.

 Duckett, J., Ruppert, G., & Moore, J. (2014).
 Javascript & JQuery: Interactive front-end Web development.
 Indianapolis, Ind: John Wiley & Sons.